jackiecwtsoi/hku_recommender_and_faq/literature-review.md

 - For CBF (content-based filtering):
   The course ontology (item profile) is mapped onto the student ontology (user profile), and similarity scores are generated.
 - For CF (collaborative-based filtering):
-  - Measuring the similarity between the active user and other userse in the database
+  - Measuring the similarity between the active user and other users in the database
   - Enhance the KNN algorithm using a new algorithm OKNN (ontology similarity)
 - Final scoring algorithm